 2. You can't be charged to fix a faulty new product

 If a product isn't acceptable quality, the retailer can't charge you for fixing it.

 3. Retailers can't just send you to the manufacturer

 Retailers can't just refer you to the manufacturer – they need to rectify your issue.

 4. You can ask for a refund for major problems

 If the problem is "major", you can ask for a refund or a replacement rather than a repair.

-If it is a bulky item such as a widescreen TV the retailer should pay for transportation costs.
+If your faulty product is a bulky item such as a widescreen TV, the retailer should pay for transportation costs.